davexre/Annealer-PCB/README.md

  Input to pin A0.

- The voltage sensor circuit expects to be fed by a voltage divider - I'm using an Octopus Voltage Divider Brick, which is a 16:1 voltage divider.
+ The voltage sensor circuit expects to be fed by a voltage divider - I'm using an Octopus Voltage Divider Brick, which is a 16:1 voltage divider (see below).
 For a 48v power supply on the annealer, that means a maximum input voltage of 4v coming in to J1 on the board.
 The design then incoporates a second voltage divider using a 10k resistor and a 20k trimpot, so you can adjust the input voltage precisely to match the ADC (so, exactly 50% for the Artemis).